fmalee/symfony-docs-cn/components/var_dumper.rst

 .. code-block:: terminal

-    $ composer require symfony/var-dumper --dev
+    $ composer require --dev symfony/var-dumper

-Alternatively, you can clone the `<https://github.com/symfony/var-dumper>`_ repository.

 .. include:: /components/require_autoload.rst.inc

 .. note::

-    If using it inside a Symfony application, make sure that the DebugBundle has been installed (or run ``composer require symfony/debug-bundle`` to install it).
+    If using it inside a Symfony application, make sure that the DebugBundle has been installed (or run ``composer require --dev symfony/debug-bundle`` to install it).

 .. _components-var-dumper-dump: